Ein Carmel: History

-The kibbutz was established in 1950 by former residents of Ein HaYam and Ramat Rachel.
-The founding charter of the settlement was signed at the end of the 1948 Arab–Israeli War by four adults and two children from each of the groups of settlers.
+The kibbutz was established in 1950 by former residents of Ein HaYam and Ramat Rachel, a kibbutz that had been destroyed during the 1948 Arab–Israeli War.
+The founding charter of the kibbutz was signed at the end of the war by four adults and two children from each of the groups of settlers.

-The village is located one kilometer from the former Palestinian village of al-Mazar, which was depopulated during fighting in the 1948 Arab-Israeli war, Although most residents had fled in May 1948, and destroyed during an operation in mid-July.
+The village is located one kilometer from the former Palestinian village of al-Mazar, which was depopulated during the 1948 Arab-Israeli war.
+Most residents had fled in May 1948, two months before the village was destroyed during an operation in mid-July.